 How to Improve Productivity With a Work Breakdown Structure?

-Project managers who deal with complex projects confirm that segmentation tasks into smaller and more manageable portions makes workflow much easier.
+Project managers who deal with complex projects confirm that the segmentation of tasks into smaller and more manageable portions makes the workflow much easier.

 - How to create a Work Breakdown Structure?